fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 ### standardTransformFunction:

-These transformations satisfy the requirements of both standardInputTransformFunction and standardOutputTransformFunction (see above)
+These transformations satisfy the requirements of both `standardInputTransformFunction` and `standardOutputTransformFunction` (see above)

 ### multiInputTransformFunction:

 These transformations allows for multiple inputs.
-In their default blocks, besides the gradename, they require an "inputVariables" key.
+In their default blocks, besides the gradename, they require an `inputVariables` key.
 The value of this should be a hash of key-value pairs, where the key is the variable name and the value is the default value to assign to the variable in case no matching constant or path is found.
 For each of the variables declared, the system will look up the source-model path defined by <variable>Path in the transform and the <variable> declared in the transform.
 They will behave in the same way as `input` and `inputPath`, where the path takes priority , so the non-path value can be used as fallback if nothing found at the path..

 An example of a multiInputTransformFunction declaration:

 ```
 fluid.defaults("fluid.transforms.weirdScale", {
     "gradeNames": [ "fluid.multiInputTransformFunction" ],
     "inputVariables": {
         "factor": 1,
         "randomSeed": 0
     }
 });
 ```

-The above declaration defines two input variables; factor and offset.
-Taking as an example the `factor`, the first thing that will be looked up in the transform is the value of "factorPath".
+The above declaration defines two input variables; `factor` and `randomSeed`.
+Taking as an example the `factor`, the first thing that will be looked up in the transform is the value of `factorPath`.
 If it is defined, this path will be looked up in the source-model and this will be assigned to factor if found.
 If it's not found, the value (expanded if necessary) of the "factor" key of the transform will be used if found.
 If neither is found, the default value of 1 will be assigned to factor.

 The inputVariables will be available to fluid.transforms.weirdScale as the first argument in the form of an object keyed by variable names with the values as described above.

 ### Combining standardInputTransformFunction and multiInputTransformFunction:

 A transformation can have both the grades `standardInputTransformFunction` and `multiInputTransformFunction`.
-This is useful if one has an variable named `input` (and `inputPath`) and want to take advantage of the frameworks built in support for standardInputTransformations, but also has other inputs that needs supporting.
+This is useful if one has an variable named `input` (or `inputPath`) and want to take advantage of the frameworks built in support for standardInputTransformations, but also has other inputs that needs supporting.
 The behavior will be a combination of the `standardInputTransformFunction` `andmultiInputTransformFunction`.
 In the below example, the transform function will have three inputs available to resolve, namely `factor`, `offset` and `input` (and their `*Path` equivalents), with the `input` not requiring to be expressed in the `inputVariables` declaration of the defaults block.

 The input variables will be available to fluid.transforms.scaleValue function in the following way the first argument is the `input` (as for the `standardInputTransformFunction`.
 The remaining variables will be passed as the second argument in the form of an object keyed by variable names with the values as described in the multiInputTransformFunction section above.

 ```
 fluid.defaults("fluid.transforms.scaleValue", {
     "gradeNames": [ "fluid.standardTransformFunction", "fluid.multiInputTransformFunction" ],
     "inputVariables": {
         "factor": 1,
         "offset": 0
     }